Our Current Top Needs for Volunteers:

 Other Volunteer Opportunities Include:

-Welcome and encourage a refugee family as they adjust to homework, school, and parenting in the U.S. Build relationships with whole families, helping the kids with their homework, and making sure refugee parents understand the expectations of the American school system.
+Welcome and encourage a refugee or immigrant family as they adjust to homework, school, and parenting in the U.S. Build relationships with whole families, helping the kids with their homework, and making sure refugee parents understand the expectations of the American school system.

 Assist our English as a Second Language (ESL) teachers as they teach English to adult refugees and immigrants.
 Classes are held weekday mornings and afternoons throughout the year.